apify/actor-whitepaper/pages/DATASET_SCHEMA.md

 ### JSON schema

-Items of a dataset can be described by a JSON schema definition.
-Apify platform then ensures that each object complies with the provided schema.
+Items of a dataset can be described by a JSON schema definition, passed into the `fields` property.
-In the first version only the standard JSON schema will be supported, i.e.:
+The Actor system then ensures that each records added to the dataset complies with the provided schema.

 ```jsonc
 {